-Trending in the past week:
+Trending in the past two weeks:

-- Professional Practice Standards
+- Telehealth Practice Standards

 A CLOSER LOOK

-Finalized Legislation & Rulemaking
+Finalized Legislation and Rulemaking

-Legislation & Rulemaking Activity in Proposal Phase
+Legislation and Rulemaking Activity in Proposal Phase

 Why it matters: